This Is What Bolivia's Notorious Cocaine Cocktail Bar Is Actually Like

 Route 36 is an illegal pop-up lounge bar located in La Paz, Bolivia where cocaine is served by the gram on a silver platter, along with the cocktail of your choice.
 It also seems to be somewhere literally everyone knows about, which leads you to suspect that, for it to remain open, there may be an element of corruption at play.

 Of course, while everyone knows of it, not everybody knows where it actually is.
 After provoking blank faces from three cabbies, we eventually found our man.
 "Can you take us to Route 36 please?" we asked, in Spanish.
-He quoted us 15 bolivianos (just over a buck) and took us on our way.
-The only hiccup on our journey was the roadblock we had to circumvent.
+He quoted us 15 bolivianos (just over a buck) and took us on our way, the only hiccup on our journey was the roadblock we had to circumvent.

 La Paz's main plaza had been protected by riot police for the past week or two as striking miners from another city demanded investment.
-The day before our taxi ride, at the end of July, those demands were delivered by way of dynamite set off in the middle a busy road.
-This is the sort of climate in which La Paz has resided for the past few years; tourists indulging in artisanal local drug services, while protests rage every couple of months, from soldiers demanding better working conditions to the disabled campaigning for better welfare support.
+The day before our taxi ride, at the end of July, those demands were delivered by way of dynamite set off in the middle of the road.
+This is the sort of climate in which La Paz has resided for the past few years; tourists indulging in artisanal local drug services, while protests rage every couple of months, from from soldiers demanding better working conditions to the disabled campaigning for better welfare support.